-- General reserves to deal with unexpected events and help smooth the impact of uneven cash flows; - Corporate and technical reserves to smooth the Council's financial position and prevent knee-jerk reactions that would otherwise impact on service budgets; and - Partner and Service Reserves held for specific purposes relating to service delivery.
-These are held in addition to defined budget envelopes and used to support clearly defined activity and outcomes over and above business as usual
+General reserves to deal with unexpected events and help smooth the impact of uneven cash flows;

+- Corporate and technical reserves to smooth the Council's financial position and prevent knee-jerk reactions that would otherwise impact on service budgets; and - ➤ Partner & Service Reserves held for specific purposes relating to service delivery.
+These are held in addition to defined budget envelopes and used to support defined activity and outcomes over and above business as usual

 The overall financial standing of the Council is being continually monitored with a focus upon the adequacy of reserves and the stewardship of public funds.
-The Coronavirus pandemic will undoubtedly put additional pressure on reserves over the short to medium term and this is being addressed as part of ongoing monitoring.
+Economic instability and funding uncertainty has undoubtedly put additional pressure on reserves over the short to medium term and this is being addressed as part of ongoing monitoring.
+The outcome of Government spending reviews and financial settlements will be critical in this regard.

-General fund reserves, set aside to deal with any unforeseen events, remained at

-£8.3m at the end of the 2019/20 financial year.
-This is in line with the medium-term financial plan and considered to be a prudent level considering the increased level of risk to which the Council is currently exposed.
-As part of the planning process, we the level of this reserve to ensure its continued adequacy.
-An additional earmarked reserve has been established to manage the additional Coronavirus funding received from Government.
-These reserves will be drawn down in 2020/21 as the impacts of Coronavirus are recognised within the Council's accounts.
-Other earmarked reserves will continue to be utilised to support transformational change and initiatives designed to deliver longer term returns.
+General fund reserves, set aside to deal with any unforeseen events, remained at £8.3m at the end of the 2021/22 financial year.
+This is in line with the mediumterm financial plan and considered to be a prudent level considering the increased level of risk to which the Council is currently exposed.
+As part of the forthcoming planning process, we are reviewing the level of this reserve to ensure its continued adequacy.